20i

 Shopping from home is great.
 But the manufacturing and shipping of all those bargains and impulse buys put a strain on the environment.

-Then there’s the manufacturing of all the infrastructure: data centers, cables, even sending up satellites.
+Then there’s the manufacturing of all the infrastructure: data centres, cables, even sending up satellites.

 Plus there’s the production of the devices that everyone uses to access the web.
 COVID-19 didn’t help with this as everyone went out to buy new laptops and office equipment to work from home (me included: I don’t want to preach!).